coingaming/gen_enum/README.md

 #### 1) OS.EctoEnum

-Module contains standard [EctoEnum](https://github.com/gjaldon/ecto_enum) definition of given enumerable.
+Module contains standard [EctoEnum](https://github.com/gjaldon/ecto_enum) definition of given enumeration.
 Can be used for Ecto integration and database migrations (read EctoEnum manual).

 #### 2) OS.Items